oci-landing-zones/terraform-oci-multicloud-azure/modules/billing-usage-metrics-validation/README.md

 ## Execution
 ### Authentication
 1. Using `az login --use-device-code --tenant <AZURE_TENANT_ID>`.
+2. Using `az account set <AZURE_SUBSCRIPTION_ID>` to specify the desired subscription ID if you have multiple subscriptions within a tenant.
-2. Login to OCI tenancy by executing the following command:
+3. Login to OCI tenancy by executing the following command:
     ```
     # authenticate OCI cli
     oci session authenticate --region=<region-identifier>